Why Do I Cry When I Poop?

 Can Your Diet Cause You to Cry When You Poop?

 Do you sometimes find yourself in tears while going to the bathroom?
 It could be your diet causing you to cry when you poop.
 A diet that’s high in meat and starchy carbs and low in fiber can lead to extra strain during bowel movements, which can result in tears.
-So if you’re looking for relief, try adding more fiber-rich foods to your diet, such as fruits, vegetables, and whole grains.
+So if you’re looking for relief, try adding more fiber-rich foods to your diet, such as fruits, vegetables and whole grains.
 Your tears might just dry up as you enjoy a healthier, happier digestive system.

 What can I do to perfectly reduce the size of my poops?